SHOC: Sutherland High Speed Optical Cameras

 Current Status & Availability

-Observers are invited to apply for time using SHOC on the 1.9-m and 1.0-m telescopes.
-SHOC 2 is currently mounted on the new 1.0-m telescope at all times.
+Observers are invited to apply for time using SHOC on the 1.0-m telescope.
 Those new to SHOC must request assistance for the first night of their run; students must be accompanied by their supervisor.
-Please reference the SHOC instrument paper in your publications (see below).
+Please cite the SHOC instrument paper in your publications (see below).

 Filters

-For the 1.9-m and original 1.0-m telescopes, the available filter sets are listed below (click on filter name to view transmission curve); there is also an empty slot in each filter wheel for white light observations:
+The available filter sets are listed below (click on filter name to view the transmission curve); there is also an empty slot in each filter wheel for white light observations:

 Visitor filters up to 51 mm square and 10 mm thick can also be accommodated.
 Visitors wishing to use their own filters should contact the Head of Telescope Operations (rrs at saao.ac.za) to discuss this when applying for telescope time.